linuxonlinehelp/openwebrx-backup-old/README.md

 ### Info Differences between other Versions like JKetterl ###

 On Github are some forked / redesigned versions on openwebrx with automatic Receiver-Dongle detection.
-But the other CAN NOT setup 4 Dongles on  the SAME Server! without Knowledge on Docker or qemu Containers!
+But the other CAN'T setup 4 Dongles on  the SAME Server! without Knowledge on Docker or qemu Containers!

 With this Version you can run 4 or more INSTANCES / Services on different PORTS!
-Copy the openwebrerx into different directory's (radio1,radio2,radio3...) and at the config file config_webrx.py of them set the DEVICE NUMBER at line:
+Copy the openwebrrx into different directory's (radio1,radio2,radio3...) and at the config file config_webrx.py of them set the DEVICE NUMBER at line:

 Sample: config_webrx.py